[Note: All Basque words are in Italics and Bold-faced Green]

 The decision to create a variety of new languages and scripts required highly educated scholars and schools in which to train them.
 Linguistics became the first academic subject to be developed and taught in institutions that later evolved into our universities, a tradition that began about 2,000 bce.
 Confused remnants of this once great discipline of linguistics are still being taught in our universities today, but the ancient science has been forgotten.

 Inventing a new language when there is only one existing and no example is available to go by, may sound like an impossible task.
 A new and practical language did not come out of thin air or a dream.
 Fortunately for the Luvian priests, the ancient language was extremely logical and well organized.
-It probably had having been the product of much earlier linguists who had made up groups of word- and thought-associations.
+It had been the product of much earlier linguists in West Africa who had made up groups of word- and thought-associations.
 They had assigned each such group of words a basic root syllable, made up of vowel-consonant-vowel (VCV), such as:

-aba: priest, rectory, advantage,
+aba: priest, rectory, advantage, surpass, shade

 This language structure allowed plenty of opportunity for manipulation.
 Any associated information could be attached or agglutinated to the first syllable.
 Methods were slowly developed which could convert and mutilate the language in such a manner that the final product was not recognizable as related to Saharan, but had its own rules of grammar and structure.
 The first step in this direction was the complete reversal of the periphrastic word order of Saharan; samples borrowed from Aulestia (p. a30):

-verb+complements+ main verb
+negation+auxiliary verb+complements+ main verb

 The genius who invented this reversal of the ancient periphrastic word order created the basic structure of the "family of Indo-European languages", something none of our modern linguists have been able to fathom, so far.
 The highly professional Luvian priests thus laid the foundation for a large number of invented languages and language families that looked like they were genetically related but were instead artificial.